Wednesday, 7 December 2016

 Make sure you use the most important keywords at the beginning.
 To find out what is most sought, you can use google keyword tool.
 Remember to use all the synonyms here, as well as in the product description.

 Also, words like "beautiful", "amazing" and "pretty" will not work.
 Not only because beauty is in the eye of the beholder, but simply because, nobody uses these terms to search for anything.
-Have you youself ever looked for anything by typing 'beautiful'?
+Have you yourself ever looked for anything by typing 'beautiful'?

 Product descriptions

 This part should also start with a short description, more sentence-like, of your product.
 The first words are the most important.
 I initially made the mistake of writing: 'A lot including 7 large green buttons' at first, missing the hits for buttons.
 And few people look for 'a lot including'.
-Now I usually start with something like 'Extra large buttons' or '7 blue buttons', or 'a buttton card with'
+Now I usually start with something like 'Extra large buttons' or '7 blue buttons', or 'a button card with'

 Do not make your description too long.
 I doubt whether many people would read more than a few lines of it anyway.
 Make sure you have enlisted the most important features.
 I use a list, like the one below (this one is from a buckle description):